AMC Networks

-AMC Networks Inc. is an American entertainment company headquartered in 11 Penn Plaza, New York.

-AMC Networks owns and operates the eponymous cable channel and its siblings, IFC, We TV, and Sundance TV; the art house movie theater IFC Center in New York City; the independent film companies IFC Films and RLJE Films; the anime licensor Sentai Filmworks; the premium subscription streaming services AMC+, IFC Films Unlimited, Acorn TV, Allblk, Shudder, Sundance Now and Hidive; and a minority interest in leading Canadian production studio Shaftesbury Films.
+AMC Networks Inc. is an American independent mass media and entertainment corporation headquartered in 11 Penn Plaza, New York City.
+The company owns and operates the eponymous cable channel, BBC America, IFC, Sundance TV, and We TV.
+It also owns the art house movie theater IFC Center in New York City; the independent film companies Independent Film Company and RLJE Films, the anime licensor Sentai Filmworks, the premium subscription streaming services AMC+, IFC Films Unlimited, Acorn TV, Allblk, Shudder, Sundance Now, Philo, and Hidive, and a minority interest in the Canadian production studio Shaftesbury Films.

-The company operates in Europe & Latin America through its international division, AMC Networks International.
-Through joint ventures with BBC Studios, the company manages BBC America and BBC World News cable channels in the US.
-Due to this relationship, AMC Networks additionally maintains a minority share in the US operations of the British-TV streaming service BritBox, a joint venture between the BBC and ITV plc.

-Formerly known as Rainbow Media Holdings, LLC (or alternately Rainbow Programming Holdings), the company was founded in 1980 as a subsidiary of Cablevision.
-It became a publicly traded company in July 2011.
-The company is majority-owned and controlled by the Dolan family.
+The company operates in Europe and Latin America through its international division, AMC Networks International.
+The current incarnation of the company, founded as a publicly traded company in July 2011, is the successor to the now defunct Rainbow Media Holdings, LLC (or alternately Rainbow Programming Holdings), which was originally founded in 1980 as a subsidiary of Cablevision (which itself is also defunct), and is majority-owned and controlled by the Dolan family.

 History

-As "Rainbow Media"
+As Rainbow Media

-When Rainbow Programing Services was formed in mid-1980, it originally was a joint-venture of four cable television companies: Cablevision, Comcast, Cox Communications, and Daniels & Associates.
-The first service to come out of the partnership was launched on December 8, 1980.
-The hybrid service, which broadcast nightly on satellite time subleased from the National Christian Network featured culture events network Bravo on Sunday and Monday nights and adult-oriented B movie network Escapade the rest of the week.
+Origins of the company go back to 1980 when its predecessor, Rainbow Media, was first founded and was initially a joint venture between the cable television companies Cablevision, Comcast, Cox Communications, and Daniels & Associates, yet its first service, a hybrid service, was launched from partnership was launched later on December 8, 1980, which broadcast nightly on satellite time subleased from the National Christian Network, and consisted of featured culture events from what is now Bravo on Sunday and Monday nights, and adult-oriented B movie network Escapade for the rest of the week.
 Due to the involvement of the four cable companies, the new service quickly gained subscribers.
 By July 1981, both channels expanded their offerings to seven nights a week.
 In August 1981, Playboy Enterprises became half-owner of Escapade which introduced a new programming block to the channel in early 1982.
 By the end of that year the network would relaunch as The Playboy Channel.

 In the years that followed, the three other cable companies would exit the partnership, leaving Cablevision as the sole owner of Rainbow by 1983.
 Cablevision transferred control of its previously launched regional sports network SportsChannel New York to Rainbow.
 In 1983, three other regional sports networks were acquired: PRISM New England (soon to be relaunched as SportsChannel New England), Philadelphia-based PRISM, and Chicago-based SportsVision.
 Playboy also bought out Rainbow's share in The Playboy Channel, although it would continue to market the channel for the next few years.